sheruaravindreddy/Clustering-Grocery_store/README.md

 # Clustering-Grocery_store

 **Goal**
-Look at user purchase history and create categories of items that are likely to be bought together and, therefore, should belong to the same section(basically cluster the items).

-Description
 Company XYZ is an online grocery store which has a lot of data about user purchase history.
 Therefore, they would like to put the data into use!
+Look at user purchase history and create categories of items that are likely to be bought together and, therefore, should belong to the same section(basically cluster the items).

 **Challenges:**